shakib-mia/hearthmotion/README.md

 Optimized to avoid expensive scroll event listeners for better performance.

+## ⚙️ Platform Compatibility

+### WordPress:

+- Can be included via wp_enqueue_script() in your theme or plugin.

+- Can also be used in HTML blocks inside pages/posts.

+### Other Platforms:

+- Shopify, Joomla, Wix (with custom code), plain HTML/JS sites.

+- Must allow custom JS inclusion and full-page wrapper for smooth scrolling.

+### Limitations:

+- Cannot be used in builders that restrict custom JS.
+- Smooth scroll wrapper is required for Lenis functionality.

 ## 🌟 Popular Animation Options

 You can use all animation listed of [animate.css](https://animate.style/) in `data-animate` such as: